HTTP-RPC/Kilo/README.md

 The default value is `WSMultipartFormData`.

-#### Query String Encoding
-Arguments may be of any type, and are converted to parameter values via the `description` method.
-Arrays represent multi-value parameters and behave similarly to `<select multiple>` tags in HTML forms.

-#### URL-Encoded Form Encoding
-Identical to query string, but values are submitted in request body.

-#### Multi-Part Form Data Encoding
-Similar to URL-encoded form encoding, with additional support for uploading binary content.
-Arguments are generally converted to parameter values via the `description` method.
-However, instances of `NSURL` represent "files" and behave similarly to `<input type="file">` tags in HTML forms.
-Arrays of URL values behave similarly to `<input type="file" multiple>` tags.
+Arguments sent via the query string or using one of the form encodings are converted to parameter values via the `description` method.
+Arrays represent multi-value parameters and behave similarly to `<select multiple>` tags in HTML.
+When using the multi-part form data encoding, instances of `NSURL` represent file uploads and behave similarly to `<input type="file">` tags in HTML forms.
+Arrays of URL values operate similarly to `<input type="file" multiple>` tags.

-#### JSON Encoding
-Arguments are converted to JSON using `NSJSONSerialization`.
-A root JSON object containing the arguments as top-level elements is sent in the request body.
+When using the JSON encoding, a single JSON object containing the entire argument dictionary is sent in the request body.
+The dictionary is converted to JSON using the `NSJSONSerialization` class.

 ### Return Values
 The result handler is called upon completion of the operation.
 If successful, the first argument will contain a deserialized representation of the content returned by the server.
 Otherwise, the first argument will be `nil`, and the second argument will be populated with an `NSError` instance describing the problem that occurred.